 Another email.
-Yes, another email about the illnesses going around your kids’ school.
+Yes, another email about the sicknesses going around your kids’ school.
 Bronchitis.
 Strep.
 Flu.
 RSV - Respiratory syncytial virus.
 Just reading the words is enough to send mamas and dadas into a panic.
-The CDC announced that RSV causes an average of 57,527 hospitalizations among children under five each year in the USA.
-So what can you do to help keep your family safe?
+The CDC announced that RSV causes an average of 57,527 hospitalizations among kids five and under each year in the USA.
+So what can you do to help make sure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nausea, and fatigue.
-In fact, the American College of Allergists report that 50% of all diseases are either caused or worsened by polluted indoor air.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nausea, and tiredness.
+In fact, the American College of Allergists report that 50% of all diseases are either caused or compounded by polluted indoor air.
 The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
 There are two key causes of poor indoor air quality:

-- Pollutant sources (cleaning products, poorly maintained or unclean heating and cooling or humidification systems, tobacco, etc)
+- Pollutants (cleaning products, improperly maintained or unclean heating and cooling or humidification devises, smoke, etc)

 So all this data – what is it for?
 What do you do?
-How can you make sure you and your little ones aren’t breathing sullied, virus-inducing air?
+How can you make sure you and your kiddos aren’t breathing sullied, sickness-inducing air?